Dependency Auto-Injection

 ];

-Thus, when dependency injection needs to obtain an instance of app\service\Mailer, it will automatically use the app\service\Mailer instance created in this configuration.
+When dependency injection needs to obtain an instance of app\service\Mailer, it will automatically use the app\service\Mailer instance created in this configuration.

 Custom Interface Injection

-Define the MailerInterface interface.
+Define the MailerInterface interface:

 <?php